Well-posedness and propagation of chaos for L{\'e}vy-driven McKean-Vlasov SDEs under Lipschitz assumptions: Introduction and results

 \begin{Rq} We can easily add a term of the form $ (Bt + \Sigma W_t)_{t\geq 0}$ to $Z$, where $B \in \R^d$, $\Sigma\in \MM_d(\R)$ is a symmetric positive semidefinite matrix of size $d\times d$ and $W$ is a standard Brownian motion on $\R^d$.
 Using the Lévy-Itô decomposition given in \cite[Theorem $2.4.16$]{ApplebaumLevyprocessesstochastic2009}, we can thus consider a general Lévy process $Z$ having a finite moment of order $\beta\in[1,2]$.

 \end{Rq}

 Let us compare our result with the existing literature.
 When $\beta =2$, the well-posedness of \eqref{Aedsmckv} was proved by Jourdain, Méléard and Woyczynski \cite{JourdainNonlinearSDEsdriven2007}.
 In this work, the weak existence is also proved when $\beta =0$ through the relative nonlinear martingale problem.
 However, uniqueness is not shown when $\beta =0$.
 When $\beta=1$, a result similar to Theorem \ref{ThmexistenceMcKV1} is proved by Graham in \cite[Theorem $2.2$]{GrahamNonlineardiffusionjumps1992}.
 The main differences are the following.
 Firstly, in \cite{GrahamNonlineardiffusionjumps1992}, there is no integral with respect to the compensated Poisson random measure $\NNN$ in the definition of $Z$.
-Secondly, in the case where the drift $b$ is unbounded, it is supposed in \cite{GrahamNonlineardiffusionjumps1992} that $X_0$ has a finite moment of order $2$, which is not the case in Theorem \ref{ThmexistenceMcKV1}, and also that, keeping our notations, there exists $C>0$ such that for all $t \in [0,T]$, $x \in \R^d$ and $\mu \in \mathcal{P}_1(\R^d)$, we have It suggests that $\sigma$ is bounded with respect to its measure variable, which is not the case in Theorem \ref{ThmexistenceMcKV1}.
-Moreover, \eqref{_hyp_graham} strongly suggests that It is the case when $\sigma = \text{Id}$ for example.
-However, this condition on $\nu$ is equivalent to the fact that for any $t \in \R^+$, $Z_t$ has a finite moment of order $2$, which is not supposed in Theorem \ref{ThmexistenceMcKV1} since $\beta \in [1,2]$.
-In the non-degenerate case, i.e.\ when $\sigma$ is uniformly elliptic, we refer to \cite{frikha_menozzi_konakov}.
-In this work, Frikha, Menozzi and Konakov prove the well-posedness of \eqref{Aedsmckv} under Hölder assumptions on the coefficients with respect to both space and measure variables.
-Of course, this result can be applied to Lipschitz continuous coefficients but in Theorem \ref{ThmexistenceMcKV1}, we do not assume that the diffusion coefficient $\sigma$ is uniformly elliptic.
-Moreover, another assumption made in \cite{frikha_menozzi_konakov} is that for all $(t,x) \in [0,T]\times \R^d$, the maps $\mu\in \PPP \mapsto b_t(x,\mu)$ and $\mu \in \PPP \mapsto \sigma_t(x,\mu)$ have bounded linear derivatives, where $\PPP$ is the space of probability measures on $\R^d$.
-Note that, at least when the coefficients depend linearly on the measure, this assumption implies the boundedness of the coefficients with respect to the measure variable.
-This is not the case here.
+Secondly, in the case where the drift $b$ is unbounded, it is supposed in \cite{GrahamNonlineardiffusionjumps1992} that $X_0$ has a finite moment of order $2$, which is not the case in Theorem \ref{ThmexistenceMcKV1}.
+Thirdly, it is also assumed that, keeping our notations, there exists $C>0$ such that for all $t \in [0,T]$, $x \in \R^d$ and $\mu \in \mathcal{P}_1(\R^d)$, we have This assumption is more restrictive than those made in Theorem \ref{ThmexistenceMcKV1}.
+For example, when $\sigma = \text{id}$, it implies that But this is equivalent to the fact that for any $t \in \R^+$, $Z_t$ has a finite moment of order $2$, which is not supposed in Theorem \ref{ThmexistenceMcKV1} since $\beta \in [1,2]$.
+Moreover, the assumptions of Theorem \ref{ThmexistenceMcKV1} allow to consider unbounded coefficients with respect to the measure, which is not compatible with \eqref{_hyp_graham}, for example in dimension $d=1$.
+Our result is more general.\\